desihub/desidatamodel/doc/datamodel.rst

 Note how ``..
 [1] Optional`` is added to the bottom.
-This keeps Sphinx from complaining about undefined footnotes, but also makes it easy for humans to see what this notation means.
+This keeps Sphinx from complaining about undefined footnotes, but also makes it easy for humans to see what this notation means.  ``..
+[1] Optional`` only needs to be added once per file, not once per table.

 Optional HDUs
 +++++++++++++